comercia-nl/SendCloud-OpenCart/README.rst

 Version Support
 ===============
-This extension only supports OpenCart 2.0.
+This extension supports all OpenCart 2.X-versions.

 A non-open source extension for OpenCart 1.5.x can be downloaded from the OpenCart extension store: http://www.opencart.com/index.php?route=extension/extension/info&extension_id=10870